 Enhanced health in care homes

-We have an ambition for the NHS to strengthen its support for the people who live and work in and around care homes.
+The NHS is committed to supporting people who live and work in and around care homes.
 People living in care homes should expect the same level of support as if they were living in their own home – but this can only be achieved through collaborative working between health, social care, voluntary, community, and social enterprise (VCSE) sector and care home partners.

-The NHS Long Term Plan commits to rolling out the Enhanced Health in Care Homes (EHCH) model across England by 2024, starting in 2020.
+The NHS Long Term Plan committed to rolling out the Enhanced health in care homes (EHCH) model across England by 2024.
+This was achieved ahead of schedule in 2020.
 This model moves away from traditional reactive models of care delivery towards proactive care that is centred on the needs of individual residents, their families and care home staff.
 Such care can only be achieved through a whole-system, collaborative approach.

-Requirements for the delivery of EHCHs by primary care networks (PCNs) are included in the 2020/21 Network Contact DES and associated guidance, with corresponding requirements for community health services and other NHS providers in the NHS Standard Contract.
-These requirements were fully implemented from 1 October 2020, with preparatory requirements completed by 31 July 2020, which include:
+Requirements for the delivery of EHCHs by primary care networks (PCNs) are included in the 2023/24 Network DES with corresponding requirements for community health services and other NHS providers in the NHS Standard Contract.
+Every care home:

 Multidisciplinary teams’ role in enhancing the health of care home residents